ebi-pf-team/interproscan6/README.md

 unzip -q DeepTMHMM-v1.0.zip
 ```

-and make not of the full path to the package:
+and make note of the full path to the package:

 ```sh
 echo "${PWD}/DeepTMHMM